 Google My Business API creates applications that cooperate with the location information of your business.
 You can actually use this feature to automate different tasks, such as adding photos, subscribing to push notifications, and reading and responding to customer reviews.
 It enables you to manage your business location information across the entire Google platform, including Google Ads, Search, and Maps.

-While this new feature of Google My Business is geared more toward large companies rather than small businesses, it is still a useful tool to learn how important updated location information is to reaching potential customers.
+While this new feature of Google My Business is geared more toward large companies rather than small businesses, it is still a useful tool to learn how important updated location information is to reach potential customers.
 Performing tasks on an automatic basis can also be an exciting digital business goal to work toward.

 Is Your Google My Business Listing Ready for 2017?